stryku/cmakesl/README.md

 The CMakeSL's purpose is to introduce a new scripting language and the scripting language only.
 All well known CMake's concepts like targets, exporting, importing etc. are going to be preserved.

-Ideally, using CMakeSL should not require to learn a new language or install anything.
+Ideally, using CMakeSL should not require to install anything.
 Users with C/C++ (or similar) background can start scripting right away.
-C++ish style of the language allows to use tools like clang-format, doxygen and any other (that does not require semantic information) out-of-the-box.
+C++ish style of the imperative language allows to use tools like clang-format, doxygen and any other (that does not require semantic information) out-of-the-box.
+Declarative language is meant to be easy to pick up by humans as well as machines.

 For tasks that require semantic info, CMakeSL provides ready-made tools (a library with C interface): indexer and syntax completer.
 See the [tools section](#tools)
+(There are plans to add support for reading and modifing declarative files too)

 # Useful links